Sugarloaf Ridge State Park: Vegetation

-Sugarloaf Ridge State Park's forests consist of bay laurel, Douglas firs, big-leaf maple, madrone, coastal redwoods, California buckeye and alder trees as well as an abundance of oaks including live, valley, and mixed oaks.
+Sugarloaf Ridge State Park's forests consist of Umbellularia (California Bay Laurel), Douglas firs, big-leaf maple, madrone, coastal redwoods, California buckeye and alder trees as well as an abundance of oaks including live, valley, and mixed oaks.
 Poison oak and stinging nettles are found along the Sonoma Creek and can be a threat to hikers.
 Shrubs of the chaparral include manzanita, chamise, California lilac, coyote bush, toyon, and winebush.
 Sugarloaf experiences a colorful spring with a wide array of wildflowers: California poppies, cream cups, lupines, penstemons, buttercups, peas, shooting stars, trilliums, Indian warriors and mariposa lily.
 Golden fairy lantern, zigadene, and fritillarias are in certain regions of the enclosure as well.
-Summer boasts the blossoming of even more flowers including clarkias, scarlet larkspurs, farewell-to-springs, Mariposa lilies, monkey flowers, and Indian pinks and yellow star thistles and tarweeds.
+Summer boasts the blossoming of even more flowers including clarkias, scarlet larkspurs, farewell-to-springs, Mariposa lilies, monkey flowers, Indian pinks and tarweeds.
+Invasive species include yellow starthistle (Centaurea solstitialis) and Italian thistle (Carduus pycnocephalus).
 At least 400 plants species are found in Sugarloaf Ridge State Park.

 Wildlife

-Deer, as well as gray fox, bobcats, coyote and mountain lions inhabit the park.
+Deer, along with gray foxes, bobcats, coyotes, black bears, and mountain lions inhabit the park, as well as numerous racoons and an occasional badger.
 Turkey vultures can be seen swarming regions of the park as well.
 Trout are present in the streams and are a common attraction for visitors, especially beginning in late spring to early summer.
-Black bears have also been found within the park's boundaries.
+Chinook salmon and Steelhead have also been recently sighted in Sonoma Creek in the park.